 The figure of 50% is also true at the global level.
 See the paper Livestock and Climate Change from the Worldwatch Institute.

 "Animal agriculture takes up 56% of the Australian landmass"

-Since European settlement, the Australian continent has been extensively modified by animal agriculture, with livestock (mainly cattle, sheep and dairy) grazing native or modified pastures on 56% of the continent.
-About 3.5% of land is used to grow plant foods for humans.
+Since European settlement, the Australian continent has been extensively modified by animal agriculture, with livestock (mainly cattle, sheep and dairy) grazing native or modified pastures on 56% (in 2000) of the continent.
+About 3% of land is used to grow plant foods for humans.
 See Land Use in Australia - At a Glance published by the Australian Department of Agriculture.
 Since production of this video, the figure for animal agriculture has reduced to 54.3%.

 See more in the first section of Impact of a vegan agricultural system on land use.